All Episodes

 Turn this around and go on offense.

-It might work and he's cloistered campaign circles surrounding Obama, but this is not our country.
+And he's cloistered campaign circles surrounding Obama, but this is not our country.

 This is not a country that has been living under class envy all of these years since its inception.

-This is not about having half nuts.
+It's not about having have-nots.

 It's not about protecting all of us from a bloated federal government.